 The long thin 13 meter wide site is located between two key public spaces, namely an established historic arbour of fig trees and a public riverfront boardwalk.
-The site which once formed part of the surrounding multi-residential enclave is now distinquished by a new single detached dwelling.
-Unlike other riverfront houses, the new dwelling is sited a respectful distance from the rivers edge, preserving an 80 year old Poincianna tree and historic public views from the boardwalk of the adjoining heritage listed dwelling.
+The site which once formed part of the surrounding multi-residential enclave is now distinguished by a new single detached dwelling.
+Unlike other riverfront houses, the new dwelling is sited a respectful distance from the river’s edge, preserving an 80-year-old Poincianna tree and historic public views from the boardwalk of the adjoining heritage listed dwelling.

 Architect | Richard Kirk Architect